LoganPickell/HummingBird/README.md

 This agent learned to stay within the boundaries, how to navigate, and efficient techniques to collect the sweet sweet nectar.

-https://docs.google.com/presentation/d/1Ub0nP6tiqdUmjviMy4OmZn0A854ckg8q/edit#slide=id.p2
+Link to presentation explaining the project (unfortunately the video is not playing through google docs): https://docs.google.com/presentation/d/1Ub0nP6tiqdUmjviMy4OmZn0A854ckg8q/edit#slide=id.p2